huangelina/car-dealership/README.md

 ### Set-Up Instructions
 -THIS PROJECT REQUIRES DOCKER
+-MAKE SURE YOU HAVE DOCKER, GIT, AND NODE.JS 18.2 OR ABOVE

 1. Clone the repository to your local machine by running the following command in your terminal:
    ```git clone https://gitlab.com/huangelina03/project-beta.git```